 An oral examination is a visual inspection of the mouth, head, and neck, performed to detect abnormalities.
-Radiographs allow for a more complete examination, helping the doctor to detect cavities, problems in existing dental restorations, gum and bone recession or other abnormal conditions within the mouth, head and neck area.
+Low radiation digital imaging allows for a more complete examination, helping the doctor to detect cavities, problems in existing dental restorations, gum and bone recession or other abnormal conditions within the mouth, head and neck area.

 A dental cleaning, also known as an oral prophylaxis, is the removal of dental plaque and tartar (calculus) from the teeth.
 Specialized instruments are used to gently remove these deposits without harming the teeth.
 First, an ultrasonic device that emits vibrations and is cooled by water is used to loosen larger pieces of tartar.
 Next, hand tools are used to manually remove smaller deposits and smooth the tooth surfaces.
 Once all the tooth surfaces have been cleaned of tartar and plaque, the teeth are polished.

 Dental sealants are made of a safe resin material which is applied to the surfaces of teeth (commonly permanent molars) to prevent cavities.
 The sealant material fills in the crevices of a tooth and “seals” off the tooth from cavity-causing agents like food and plaque.
 The teeth are prepared for the sealant application and the sealant is painted directly onto the chewing surface of each tooth and then hardens.
 Sealants are applied in one visit.